12 Best Tofino Campsites For Your Tofino Camping Trip

 Surf Junction Campground

 This quirky and artistic campground offers private camping sites in a woodland setting.
-Each campsite has a picnic table and fire pit with both tent camping and RV hook-up available.
+Each campsite has a picnic table and fire pit with both tent camping and RV hook-ups available.
 There are on-site washrooms with showers and a hot tub and sauna for guests to enjoy.

 If you need supplies, a camp store sells firewood, groceries, surf wax, and more.
 There isn't wifi here, but the internet can be accessed at the camp office if needed.
 The campground additionally has a surf school.
-Beginners can take lessons and rentals of surfboards and wetsuits are offered.
+Beginners can take lessons, and rentals of surfboards and wetsuits are offered.

 Green Point Campground